-The mixer grinder has all standard safety features you find in other models.
-It has tripod design with vacuum suction feet that provides good stability.
-Even when grinding full load ingredients, you don’t find it wobbling or vibrating.
+The mixer grinder has all the standard safety features you find in other models.
+It has a tripod design with vacuum suction feet that provides good stability.
+Even when grinding full-load ingredients, you don’t find it wobbling or vibrating.
 The body is shock-proof and it has a tri-pin plug.
 It also has an overload protection switch.

 Ease of Cleaning